mcosovic/JuliaGrid.jl/docs/src/manual/powerSystemModel.md

 system.base.voltage.value, system.base.voltage.unit
 ```

-Therefore, by using the [`@base`](@ref @base) macro to modify the prefixes of the base units, users can convert the output data from various analyses to specific units with the desired prefixes.

 ---

 ## [Save Model](@id SaveModelManual)
-Once the `PowerSystem` type has been created using one of the methods outlined in [Build Model](@ref BuildModelManual), the current data can be stored in the HDF5 file by using the [`savePowerSystem`](@ref savePowerSystem) function:
+Once the `PowerSystem` type has been created using one of the methods outlined in [Build Model](@ref BuildModelManual), the data can be stored in the HDF5 file by using the [`savePowerSystem`](@ref savePowerSystem) function:
 ```julia
 savePowerSystem(system; path = "C:/matpower/case14.h5", reference = "IEEE 14-bus test case")
 ```

 All electrical quantities saved in the HDF5 file are in per-units and radians, except for base values for power and voltages, which are given in volt-amperes and volts.
-It is important to note that even if the user modifies the base units using the [`@base`](@ref @base) macro, the units will still be saved in the default settings.
+Note that even if the user modifies the base units using the [`@base`](@ref @base) macro, the units will still be saved with the default settings.

 ---